Scottish Provident Life Insurance Review 2023

 The company prides itself on offering a flexible range of products backed by a wealth of industry experience.
 We examine these award-winning products when we scan the industry for your new life insurance policy.

 Life insurance provides financial support for dependents if you become terminally ill or die.
-People are surviving many conditions that were previously fatal, such as heart disease, cancer, or a stroke and living for many years.
+People are surviving many previously fatal conditions, such as heart disease, cancer, or a stroke, and living for many years.

 Critical illness coverage provides a monthly payment or lump sum to help with lifestyle maintenance until the insured can return to work.

 Whether you relocate, get married, get divorced, receive a raise, or have children, the plan can accommodate this.
-The term product in particular is very popular because it is one of the most flexible and comprehensive on the market.
+The term product, in particular, is top-rated because it is one of the most flexible and comprehensive on the market.

-Depending on the coverage selected, it protects against financial consequences of disability, unemployment, critical illness, or death.
+Depending on the coverage selected, it protects against the financial consequences of disability, unemployment, critical illness, or death.
 This plan pays monthly or as a lump sum.

 Life insurance, critical illness, unemployment, and income protection coverage are included in the offerings.
-Coverage buyback, which is additional critical illness coverage after a claim is made, is also available.
+Coverage buyback, additional critical illness coverage after a claim is made, is also available.

 For the life insurance portion of the plan, consumers select a death benefit or death or earlier critical illness benefit.
 The death benefit pays if the insured meets the definition of a terminal illness or dies during the coverage term.

 To qualify for a critical illness claim, the insured must survive for at least 14 days following the diagnosis of a specified critical illness.
-The insured chooses whether to have the benefit paid as a lump sum, in installments spread over three to five years, or as regular, level, or increasing income.
+The insured chooses whether to have the benefit paid as a lump sum, in instalments spread over three to five years, or as regular, level, or increasing income.